I have

 missing between the beginning and the end?
 Well, actually, whats

-sound obscure.
-But you cannot navigate to where youre going if you
+sound obscure, but you cannot navigate to where youre going if you

 dont know where you are, and you wont know where you are if you